KeenS/thrust/README.md

 Currently, framed transport supports only binary protocol.

 # Installing
+## using CLI
-Notice again that this project is NOT READY TO USE.
+Note again that this project is NOT READY TO USE.

 First, checkout this project and install the binary

 ```
 git clone https://github.com/KeenS/tokio-thrift
-cd tokio-thrift
+cd tokio-thrift/tokio-thrift-bin
 cargo install
 ```